acamu/ansible-role-openshiftorigin-singlenode/README.md

 Openshidt origin singlenode
 =========

 This task aim to install Openshift Origin on a free CentOs/RHEL system.
-It will get all dependency before install the software
+It will get all dependencies before install the software

 1- Create an service account for dependencies like docker 2- Deploy docker on the server if not installed